alexrob123/edm-ml/README.md

 or [download dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) by hand.

+## Dataset Restructuring

+For easier analysis, we restructure the dataset based on a selected subset of attributes.
+This restructuring consists of redefining the label space according to the chosen attributes.
+We provide two alternative label transformation strategies:

-## Multi-Label Classification with Label Powerset
+### Label Powerset Transformation

-For a given selection of labels among all available lables, defining a label space $\mathcal{L}$, the original dataset is split into non-overlapping classes, or label combinations, corresponding to the labelsets in the powerset of $\mathcal{L}$.
-Each subset is stored in a separate folder containing all images corresponding to that specific Labelset.
+Given a selection of labels from the available dataset attributes, we define a new label space $\mathcal{L}$.
+The dataset is then partitioned into **non-overlapping classes**, where each class corresponds to a unique combination of labels from the powerset of $\mathcal{L}$.

+In other words, each distinct subset of selected labels defines a separate class, ensuring that each sample belongs to exactly one class.

+### Multi-Hot Encoding

+Alternatively, the selected labels can be encoded using **multi-hot encoding**.
+In this representation, each sample is associated with a binary vector indicating the presence or absence of each selected label.

+This approach preserves the multi-label structure of the data instead of converting it into mutually exclusive classes.

+### Command

 ```bash
 uv run restructure_dataset.py \